Anders Nelsson: 1990s onwards

-Elton John, Bob Dylan, INXS, Bananarama and Michael Bolton.
-He still books artists for corporate events and charity events.

-He still enjoys singing and in mid-2005 started a new concept band…..the concept being that it can range in size from just Nelsson and a pianist up to as many musicians as a client can afford or accommodate on a stage!
-In view of this flexibility, he named the band INFINITY and the group has performed at many high-profile events including the 2005 Macau Grand Prix, the final New Year's Eve party at the legendary, now-closed, Hyatt Regency Hotel, the Canadian Community Ball (2004, 2005, 2006), the Jailhouse Rock party at the historical Victoria Prison to raise funds for the Community Chest and many private parties and events.
+He still enjoys singing and in mid-2005 started a new concept band, with the concept being that it can range in size from just Nelsson and a pianist up to as many musicians as a client can afford or accommodate on a stage.
+In view of this flexibility, he named the band INFINITY and the group has performed at many events including the 2005 Macau Grand Prix, the final New Year's Eve party at the legendary, now-closed, Hyatt Regency Hotel, the Canadian Community Ball (2004, 2005, 2006), the Jailhouse Rock party at the historical Victoria Prison to raise funds for the Community Chest and many private parties and events.

 In September 2006 a Guangzhou, China-based record company released an album of Chinese favorites sung in English by Nelsson.

-He is also recording a CD of some of his favorite songs for release in 2010 which will be the 60th anniversary of Nelsson's arrival in Hong Kong as a child in 1950 with his parents.